 In this post, we’ll break down the main types of web hosting that are available to you so you can have an easier time deciding which one’s right for your website.

 Great for: Beginners with little to no technical knowledge; your first website; small businesses; tight budgets; sites with low-to-medium site traffic.

 Shared hosting is exactly what it sounds like – you share the server with other site owners.
 Think of it as renting a room in a flat and sharing it, as well as the costs, with your roommates.

 - It’s budget friendly.
 It’s usually the most affordable option to get your website online.

 - It’s easy to use.
 Shared hosting plans are usually created with beginners in mind.
 This means that you’ll be able to handle day-to-day tasks like setting up email addresses, adding users and installing apps from a simple to use control panel.

 - You don’t (always) need to worry about the technical stuff.
 If you’re not experienced with managing a website or the technical aspects of hosting a site, with shared hosting you might not need to worry about any of that.
 Look for a plan where the server maintenance is completely taken care of by your hosting provider (such as 123 Reg).

 Now, there are also downsides to shared hosting.
 Just like your roommates’ behaviour can frustrate or affect you, sharing a server with other users also means their site’s behaviour may affect the performance of your site.

 For example, if one of the sites on the server goes viral and sees a sudden spike in visitors, it could cause your site to become slow and take longer to load.

 In addition, there can be certain limitations on the types of things you can install or modify on a shared hosting account.

-All things considered, if this is your first website or if you’re looking for an affordable solution to get started with a new website, we’d say that shared hosting can be a great choice.
+All things considered, if this is your first website or if you’re looking for an affordable solution to get started with a new website, shared hosting can be a great choice.

 Managed server with dedicated resources

 Great for: Multiple small websites; high-profile blogs; large business sites; busy ecommerce sites.